What is hepatitis B?

 There is a vaccine available to prevent hepatitis B infections.

-There are also special treatments available to prevent infection from developing in people who have been exposed to the blood or body fluids of someone with hepatitis B infection.
+Shortly after birth, infants born to mothers with hepatitis B will receive an injection of HBIg (Hepatitis B Immune Globulin) which provides immediate protection and a first dose of vaccine shortly after birth to prevent infection.
+There are also treatments available to people who have been exposed to the blood or body fluids of someone with hepatitis B infection.
 They are most effective when started within 48 hours after the exposure.